-The interview process is a two-way street; although it’s a chance for your potential employer to learn more about your educational and professional background and skills to determine whether you are right for the job, it’s also an opportunity for you to gain more of an insight into whether this job is right for you by asking intelligent questions.
+The interview process is a two-way street; although it’s a chance for your potential employer to learn more about your educational and professional background to determine whether you are right for the job, it’s also an opportunity for you to gain more of an insight into whether this job is right for you by asking intelligent questions.

-A CV should well written and presented professionally in order to catch our eye.
+A CV should be well written and presented professionally in order to catch our eye.
 Here are a few simple rules which you should always follow – and could dramatically increase your chances of success.

 Here’s our list of CV layout dos and don’ts: